shrutibhalerao/T-system-code/README.md

 kubectl get pods -n namespace

-I have used Cluster IP as a service type to communicate over pod within cluster.
+I have used Cluster IP as a service type to communicate over pod within cluster which will gives us more security within network.
 To expose services externally load balancer service type can be used.

-We can call rest api using below ex command:

-curl --location --request POST "http://fastapi-service.app1.svc.cluster.local"
+We can call rest api using below ex command: curl --location --request POST "http://fastapi-service.app1.svc.cluster.local"

+we can run above setup on AKS cluster also on Rancher which gives kubernetes cluster to use locally. kubectl can be installed to run AKS commands.
+AKS resource can be created using IAC terraform pipeline. uami and SPN access can be given to run resources as well as to access pods,namespaces etc if within private network.
+We can discuss further on it so that I can explain.
+Thanks.